-Step1: Tighten Hardware
+Step1 - Tighten Hardware

 If the hinges or screws are damaged, replace these.
 If you find a screw hole that is longer, you will have to get a longer screw.
 If the holes are wider, insert wood filler in the hole.
 If there are cracks in the door at a hinge, you will have to replace the hinge.
 Use a wood filler to repair the area and get a new hinge.

-Step 2: Check Metal Tracks
+Step 2 - Check Metal Tracks

 The metal tracks may have dents or flat areas.
 Get a rubber mallet or a hammer and a bit of scrap wood and repair the dents.
 If the tracks are too damaged, they need to be replaced.
 Get a level and see if the tracks are aligned.
 The vertical tracks should be perpendicular, while the horizontal tracks will angle away toward the back of the garage.

-Step 3: Inspect Rollers and Pulleys
+Step 3 - Inspect Rollers and Pulleys

 When removing the rollers, don’t touch or remove the roller bracket on the bottom, which contains a cable that is under tension.
 If the rollers are not damaged, you need to use a cleaner such as WD-40, which will also be a great lubricant for the rollers and pulleys.

-Step 4: Inspect Lift Cable
+Step 4 - Inspect Lift Cable

 The lift cable may have broken strands, especially in the area where it is attached to the bottom roller bracket.
 Get a cleaning brush and clean the dirt to be able to identify any broken strands.
 Don’t touch the cable with your hands, as it is under tension.
 If the cable is damaged, you need to call a professional for the job.

-Step 5: Lubricate the Chain or Screw
+Step 5 - Lubricate the Chain or Screw

 The chain or screw on the opener should be lubricated with lithium grease, which can be found in the form of a spray.